ParagPat20/Codes/BatteryConnections.md

-# Hexapod Robot - Three Battery Power and Control System with Diode Protection
+# Hexapod Robot - Three Battery Power and Control System with Diode Protection (Detailed Connections)

 This document describes the battery connections and circuit setup for a hexapod robot using three batteries (one for the middle section, one for each side), separate control circuits, and a Schottky diode for simultaneous charging and servo operation.